Graduate Writing Groups

-- The first fall session of writing groups will meet starting from the week of September 16, 2019.
+- The second fall session of writing groups will meet starting from the week of November 4, 2019.

 - You may choose between a one-hour or two-hour group meeting.

 - All groups will meet in the Perry-Castañeda Library (PCL), Room 4.102.

 - To register, please click the Group Options links listed below.
 Availability is limited, and online registration is first-come, first-served.